Lysxia/first-class-families/README.md

 type instance Eval (FromMaybe a ('Just b)) = b
 ```

-That way, the `FromMaybe` constructor can be passed to higher-order fcfs.
+That way, the `FromMaybe` constructor can be partially applied,
+and passed to higher-order fcfs such as `Map`:

 ```haskell
 Eval (Map (FromMaybe 0) '[ 'Just 1, 'Nothing ])  =  '[ 1, 0 ] :: [Nat]